Medicaid Nursing Facilities

 • Physician's certification for the need of ICF/DD level of care

-• Individual must also meet ICF/DD level of care criteria
+• Individuals must also meet ICF/DD level of care criteria

 Institutional Care Frequently Asked Questions